TONY: 2012 (The Other New York)

 The Everson Community Biennial at ArtRage

-The Everson Biennial, titled THE OTHER NEW YORK:2012, is being exhibited in community art galleries across Syracuse this year.
-ArtRage is honored to participate by exhibiting the work of four artists chosen in collaboration with the Everson Museum.
+The Everson Biennial, titled THE OTHER NEW YORK:2012, was exhibited in community art galleries across Syracuse.
+ArtRage was honored to participate by exhibiting the work of four artists chosen in collaboration with the Everson Museum.

 “Every artist seems to me to have the job of bearing witness to the world we live in.” – Jane Rule, Canadian author